-The Academy of Medical Sciences' FORUM and the Department of Health and Social Care (DHSC) are hosting a joint virtual workshop on ‘Antimicrobial resistance research: learnings applied from COVID-19’.
+The Academy of Medical Sciences' FORUM, the Department of Health and Social Care (DHSC) and the National Institute for Health Research (NIHR) hosted a joint virtual workshop on ‘Antimicrobial resistance research: learnings applied from COVID-19’.

 Antimicrobial resistance (AMR) presents a serious global threat to the prevention and treatment of an ever-increasing range of infections.
 The response to the COVID-19 pandemic has required unprecedented coordination of research, technology, regulation, infrastructure and the workforce, and rapid adoption of new public health processes.
 As an emerging global and cross-sector challenge, tackling AMR requires a similarly concerted effort.
 Lessons learned from the pandemic could provide insight into the research and policy priorities required to tackle AMR.

-This 3.5-hour virtual meeting will convene experts from academia, healthcare, public health, industry, policy, funding and regulation, as well as public and patient representatives, to:
+This 3.5-hour virtual FORUM workshop convened experts from academia, healthcare, public health, industry, policy, funding and regulation, as well as public and patient representatives, to:

 - Briefly consider the outstanding challenges facing AMR research.